lindell/multi-gitter/README.md

   multi-gitter merge [flags]

 Flags:
-  -B, --branch string   The name of the branch where changes are committed. (default "multi-gitter-branch")

-Global Flags:
-  -g, --gh-base-url string   Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
+  -B, --branch string        The name of the branch where changes are committed. (default "multi-gitter-branch") -g, --gh-base-url string   Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
   -G, --group strings        The name of a GitLab organization.
 All repositories in that group will be used.
-  -L, --log-level string     The level of logging that should be made.
+      --log-file string      The file where all logs should be printed to. "-" means stdout (default "-") -L, --log-level string     The level of logging that should be made.
 Available values: trace, debug, info, error (default "info")
   -o, --org strings          The name of a GitHub organization.
 All repositories in that organization will be used.
   -P, --platform string      The platform that is used.
 Available values: github, gitlab (default "github")